richelbilderbeek/teaching/docs/reflections/202602_naiss_intro_week/README.md

 !!! info "[Feedback from day 1](https://github.com/UPPMAX/naiss_file_transfer_course/blame/main/docs/evaluations/20260202/README.md#L115):"

-    Continuously take feedback like this and the NAISS Intro Week will naturally get better and better over time :)
+    > Continuously take feedback like this and the NAISS Intro Week
+    > will naturally get better and better over time :)

 - Give teachers the time they need for the exercises
 - Introduce HPC clusters properly

-### Give teachers the time they need for the exercises
+## Recommendation 1: Give teachers the time they need for the exercises

 I think the NAISS Intro Week should be a gentle and easy first week to work with our HPC clusters.
 I would say it is more important to adapt to